 QUESTION: I'm not sure how to answer people that say they don't believe in the Bible because it's been through too many translations.
 I was recently looking something up and used the Bible Gateway website to look at different translations.
-Some of what I found was confusing.
-Even so, the words might have been different (in some cases very different), but the context was pretty much the same.
-So, my question is how do we know which version of the bible is the one we should use?
+How do we know which version of the bible is the one we should use?

 A: Other than Bibles that have been specifically edited for cultic groups (such as the Jehovah's Witnesses) you really can't go wrong with any of the fine English translations of the Bible.

 People say what they do about Bible translations because they are misinformed.
 They believe that our Bibles today are translations of translations, of translations, of translations until, MANY TRANSLATIONS LATER, we finally have our modern English Bibles.
 But this is totally false!
 Bibles today have not been through a generational translation process of getting to us.

 If a Bible is called a "translation" that means a translating committee poured over the original language manuscripts in order to translate them into English.
 (A translation is different than a "paraphrase."
 A paraphrase does NOT involve a translating committee or even the original languages.
 It's just a re-wording of the English text but those are always clearly marked as such.
 Those include The Living Bible and The Message.)

 So, for example, when the ESV was translated, the committee, which was made up of Greek and Hebrew scholars, painstakingly went over the original language texts trying to determine the best English words to use.

 Same with the New International Version (NIV), and the New King James Version (NKJV), and the New American Standard Bible (NASB).
 (There are other great English translations too.)
 They ALL went back to the original languages.

 Does the specific wording differ in these English translations?
 Sure!
 Does the message change?
 Nope!